jktrn/enscribe.dev-hexo/source/_posts/writeups/utc/port-authority.md

 ---

-## Level 4

-{% box %}
+{% challenge %}
+title: Level 4
+level: h2
-The algorithm disturbed our radar system - boats that veer too far off track are lost and never seen again.
+description: The algorithm disturbed our radar system - boats that veer too far off track are lost and never seen again.
 Can you give them directions in time?
-[50 points]
+solvers: sahuang
+size: 110%
+points: 50
-{% endbox %}
+{% endchallenge %}

 After I added the level 4 button alongside steer/loop buttons for the extra ship that popped up, I discovered that my solution for level 3 actually worked for level 4 as well: